crabmusket/crabmusket.net/blog/content/blog/2018-12-31-book-notes.md

 It was _excellently_ written; Coates' combination of memoir, history, social study and reporting was personal, authoritative and engaging.
 In combination with Scene On Radio's [Seeing White](http://www.sceneonradio.org/seeing-white) series, which I had listened to late in 2017, it was an eye-opening and devastating lesson on how race works in America.

-While the challenges of black Americans aren't the same as those of Australia's first people, this book begun the process that would be continued in [Terra Nullius](#terra-nullius-by-claire-g-coleman), and which I hope to continue further in 2019.
+While the challenges of black Americans aren't the same as those of Australia's first people, this book begun my process of learning that would be continued in [Terra Nullius](#terra-nullius-by-claire-g-coleman), and which I hope to continue further in 2019.

 ## Jonathan Strange & Mr Norrell **_by Susanna Clarke_**